Skip to main content

 And what was also crucial.
 Having worked with someone like Nick Barton this was an amazing endorsement.
 We did great job Nick and I, what we did was awesome.
 It was not on the side of being extra productive but more on the side of taking very challenging problems and solving them.
 So it was not like salami slicing papers and that created a very idiosyncratic way of seeing science for me because I always gave more importance to this aspect than to publish many papers something that many universities don’t like.

-So IST Austria determined my career in these two ways in the way I see it but also which options do I have but not by restricting them but by me realizing what is it what I want to do.
+So ISTA determined my career in these two ways in the way I see it but also which options do I have but not by restricting them but by me realizing what is it what I want to do.
 I always felt more comfortable in Institutes of advanced studies small places where you can think of new things rather than the big shot universities where people go mad with the latest nature cover and you have to race with them.
 That’s not my style.

-Second, I feel like there is a lot of gab between what is a postdoc and what is a professor and IST doesn’t give this feeling of continuity between one and the other.
+Second, I feel like there is a lot of gab between what is a postdoc and what is a professor and ISTA doesn’t give this feeling of continuity between one and the other.
 I think at least in my time it was great to be here as a first postdoc but not as a second because you won’t have that much independence you won’t have that much support beyond your project.

-WHAT IS YOUR FAVORITE MEMORY OF IST AUSTRIA?
+WHAT IS YOUR FAVORITE MEMORY OF ISTA?

 I think it was one of these barbeques and we went into the pond, swimming in the pond.
 I don’t think Tom Henzinger was so happy with us the next day.
-This was when IST was relatively small.
+This was when ISTA was relatively small.
 We could have staff meetings of the whole institute every week and these meetings didn’t get to more than 20 people.
 None of the building existed.
 That was very fun.

-WHAT DETERMINED YOUR POST IST CAREER MOVE?
+WHAT DETERMINED YOUR POST ISTA CAREER MOVE?

 Very simple what kind of problems do I really want to solve and how.